mbruzek/ansible-openstack-setup/README.md

 # Usage

 1. Edit the `inventory` and  `variables` files to suit your environment.
-The most important variable being the `openstack_rc_path` is the location of the OpenStack variable file.
+The `inventory` needs a server to copy the official images from.
+The `variable` file should contain path from the localhost to keys and the location of the OpenStack variable file.
 2. Source the `variables` file:
 ```sh